JoinedSenses/TF2-Sentry-QuickBuild/README.md

 # TF2-Sentry-QuickBuild
-Enables quick build of sentries
+Enables quick build of sentries.
-Sentries spawn instantly and require only one hit to upgrade
+Sentries spawn instantly and require only one hit to upgrade.
-Dispensers and teleports default to level 3
+Dispensers and teleports default to level 3.

 ## Cvar:
 sm_cvar sm_quickbuild_enable "1" // Enables/Disables the plugin (0, 1)